 Baking soda can severely irritate the skin.
 It is especially notorious for causing armpit rashes, redness, and burning for some people who use it for a long time as an ingredient that is supposed to banish odor in homemade natural deodorants.

 Is it really worth mentioning that you should stop putting yourself at risk from these uncomfortable side effects just because someone told you that a natural deodorant is better?

 Using baking soda to wash, exfoliate, and get rid of blackheads isn’t worth the damage you cause to your skin.

 Common homemade moisturizers include using toners, carrier oils, essential oils, and emulsifiers.

 Does it sound like too much of a hassle for a simple moisturizer to seal the moisture into your skin?

 – That’s because it is.

-And if you may be thinking that having a very sensitive skin that’s reacted to a harsh product in the past is good enough reason to jump in on cooking a moisturizer in your kitchen, I can tell you that there is an easier solution.
+And if you may be thinking that having very sensitive skin that’s reacted to a harsh product in the past is a good enough reason to jump in on cooking a moisturizer in your kitchen, I can tell you that there is an easier solution.